 Remember – this is not designed to be a replacement for a project manager and it is especially not a replacement for building inspections – these are a stipulation of the Building Act.

 Rather, this site is a resource with features to help you keep track of your project, stimulate ideas and to remind you of things to look out for.
-For an alternative take on the processes, the Building.govt.nz website has a list of steps in a project here…
+For an alternative take on the processes, the Ministry for the Environment website has a valuable guide to the RMA – how it works, what you need to do for your project here…

 Prepare for Your Project to Take More Time Than You Expect

 Chances are your project will take longer than your builder estimates and much longer than you think.
 Prepare for delays, frustrations and minor irritations.
-Hopefully, that’s all you’ll have, and if you plan well, these will be minimised.
+Hopefully, that’s all you’ll have, and if you are planning well, these will be minimised.